 Princeton Advisory Group is registered as an investment adviser under the 1940 Act, and as of June 9, 2016, serves as the Company's investment advisor pursuant to the PAG Investment Advisory Agreement in accordance with the 1940 Act.
-Princeton Advisory Group is owned by and an affiliate of Mr. Munish Sood, the Company's President and Chief Executive Officer.
+Princeton Advisory Group is owned by and an affiliate of Mr. Munish Sood, the Company's former President and former Chief Executive Officer.